openhab/openhab1-addons/bundles/binding/org.openhab.binding.homematic/README.md

 # Homematic Binding

+This is the binding for the [eQ-3 Homematic Solution](http://www.eq-3.de/).
+This binding allows you to integrate, view, control and configure all Homematic devices in the openHAB environment.

 - RF and WIRED devices are supported
 - CCU/Homegear variables with synchronisation
 - execute programs on the CCU/Homegear